ghanteyyy/Notice-Downloader/README.md

 **3. Run the script**

 ```
+cd scripts

-python bca_notice_downloader.py
+python main.py
 ```

 ## Features

-- Fetches BCA notices.
+- Fetches notices.
 - Downloads PDF files associated with the notices.
 - Allows users to reveal the downloaded PDF files in the file explorer.
 - Verifies if the PDF files are already downloaded to prevent duplicate downloads.

 ## How it Works

-- The script uses web scraping techniques to extract BCA notices from the official website of [Faculty of Humanities and Social Sciences](https://fohss.tu.edu.np/notices)
+- The script uses web scraping techniques to extract notices from the official website of [Faculty of Humanities and Social Sciences](https://fohss.tu.edu.np/notices)
-- It checks if the notices contain PDF files related to BCA notice and downloads them if available.
+- It checks if the notices contain PDF files related to notice and downloads them if available.
 - The downloaded PDF files are saved in the user's downloads directory.

 ## Contributing